thunderbird/developer-docs/planning/roadmap.md

 ### Calendar UI/UX
 Priority: <span style="background-color: #FF8080">P1</span>
 Delivery Quarter: Q2 2025
-Why: Calendar pairs with email naturally, it needs to be a seamless and pleasant experience, and offer the same features of our competitors, if not better.
 High level objectives (non-exhaustive):
 * Modern event modals with flexible UI.
 * Video conferencing integration.